dredelander/SoccerOddsProject/README.md

-# PremierLeagueAnalysis
+# Soccer Odds Analysis : 2022 WorldCup and EPL

 ## PURPOSE :
-To provide data driven insights into upcoming soccer games in the English Premier League.
+To provide data driven insights into upcoming soccer games during the 2022 World Cup and '22-'23  English Premier League.

 ## STATEMENT OF WORK